scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

             be extracted.

         Returns:
-            The set of CP Root certificates that act as trust anchors.
+            The set of CP Root certificates acting as trust anchors.
         """
         roots = set()
         for cert in trc.certificates: